Do you need a license to be a general contractor in New Mexico?

 General Liability insurance

 While New Mexico doesn’t have a statewide requirement for liability insurance, it’s definitely in your best interest to protect yourself and your business with a general liability policy.
+This type of insurance can help cover incidents involving third-party injuries or property damage.

 Workers’ Compensation insurance